 This stress response in the body can result in experiences, memories or emotions being almost ‘frozen in time’ and trapped in the body, unintegrated and unresolved.

-In working with the breath in a conscious and connected way we are brought into the present moment where we can release memories and traumas previously stored in the body.
+In working with the breath (alongside movement and sound) in a conscious and connected way we are brought into the present moment where we can release memories and traumas previously stored in the body.

 The conscious connected breath allows us to access these unseen parts of ourselves in a safe way and releases tensions we may have been consciously or unconsciously holding onto for many years.